 The current legal framework in the UK does not clearly fall into any of the categories listed above.
 This is how it has developed to date:

-Prostitution is sometimes referred to as ‘the oldest profession’, as it meets the natural urges of humans in return for money.
+Prostitution is regularly referred to as ‘the oldest profession’, based on the suggestion that it meets the natural urges of humans in return for money.
 It is often claimed to be as old as civilisation itself.

 In the Nineteenth Century, the Contagious Diseases Act of 1864 made it the law for women suspected of prostitution to register with the police and submit to an invasive medical examination.
 The Act was repealed in 1886.